Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Fall-2024/backend/auth-service/src/test/java/piesarentsquare/rest/README.md

 # CheckmateAutomationTest Guide

 This series of tests created by the QA Team automates testing functionality within the web application, **CheckMate**.

 The test script navigates through all pages, selecting buttons and entering details to ensure that each aspect of the project functions as intended.

-These tests are hands-free and provide descriptive printouts in the **Debug Console** in **VSCode** to guide the user.
 Think of it as your personal walkthrough.

 ## Prerequisites